-The aim of English in Years K-10 is to enable students to understand and use language effectively, appreciate, reflect on and enjoy the English language and to make meaning in ways that are imaginative, creative, interpretive, critical and powerful.
+The aim of English in Years K-10 is to enable students to understand and use language effectively, to appreciate, reflect on and enjoy using the English language, to make meaning in ways that are imaginative, creative, interpretive, critical and powerful.
 Through a wide range of texts students will develop knowledge, understanding and skills in order to:

-- communicate through speaking, listening, reading, writing, viewing and representing - use language to shape and make meaning according to purpose, audience and context - think in ways that are imaginative, creative, interpretive and critical - express themselves and their relationships with others and their world - learn and reflect on their learning through their study of English.
+- Communicate through speaking, listening, reading, writing, viewing and representing - Use language to shape and make meaning according to purpose, audience and context - Think in ways that are imaginative, creative, interpretive and critical - Express themselves and their relationships with others and their world - Learn and reflect on their learning through their study of English.

-Stage 5 - Report Outcomes
+Stage 4 - Report Outcomes

-- RO1: Composes increasingly sophisticated analytical texts that represent ideas and arguments - RO2: Composes imaginative texts that use language forms, features and structures to creatively shape meaning and represent ideas - RO3: Responds critically to texts, analyzing the effect of language forms, features and structures on meaning - RO3: responds critically to texts, analyzing the effect of language forms, features and structures on meaning - RO4: Presents increasingly complex ideas and arguments with an awareness of purpose and audience
+- RO1: Composes extended analytical texts that represent ideas and arguments - RO2: Composes imaginative texts that use language forms, features and structures to creatively shape meaning - RO3: Responds to texts for critical analysis, describing the effect of language forms, features and structures on meaning - RO4: Presents ideas and arguments with an awareness of purpose and audience - RO5: Reflects on their language choices and can describe how they shape meaning - RO6: Demonstrates understanding of how texts can express aspects of their broadening world and their relationships within it